Can Dogs Really Smell Cancer in Humans?

 In humans, this folded scent organ is about the size of a postage stamp.
 In dogs, it's almost the size of an A4 sheet of paper!

-Here are the top 10 dog breed with the best sense of smell:
+Here are the top 10 dog breeds with the best sense of smell:

 - Basset Hound